doepapersubmission-hub/doeapp/README.md

 2. Select Experimental Design
 Choose the specific design that matches your experimental setup from the dropdown menu.
 The app supports:
 Single Factor Designs: Completely Randomized Design (CRD), Randomized Complete Block Design (RCBD), Latin Square Design (LSD), and Graeco-Latin Square Design (GLSD).
-Factorial Designs: Factorial CRD and Factorial RCBD (2 or 3 factors).
+Factorial Designs: Factorial CRD and Factorial RCBD (2 or more).
 Specialized Designs: 2k Factorial and Split-Plot Designs.
 3. Define Model Variables
 Once the design is selected, the interface will dynamically update to request the relevant variables: